Eddy-Covariance Methodology | Bowen-Ratio Methodology | References

 Changes in heat energy stored within the control volume (Qs) for a given day are given by:

-where D was the depth of the lake in feet, integrated lake temperatures measured at the beginning of a day and integrated lake temperatures measured at the end of a day are depth-wise integrated lake water temperatures measured at the beginning (i-1) and end (i) of a day, respectively.
-Integrated water temperatures (integrated lake temperatures measured at the beginning of a day, integrated lake temperatures measured at the end of a day) were computed using a backward (1-day) moving average of submerged thermistors (table 1) to minimize spurious values created by local thermal eddies in the vicinity of the LZ40 platform.
+where D was the depth of the lake in feet, and are depth-wise integrated lake water temperatures measured at the beginning (i-1) and end (i) of a day, respectively.
+Integrated water temperatures (, ) were computed using a backward (1-day) moving average of submerged thermistors (table 1) to minimize spurious values created by local thermal eddies in the vicinity of the LZ40 platform.
 Combining eqns.
 1 and 3-7, the equation for calculating daily evaporation as (E) (Moreo and Swancar, 2013) is given as:

 where Ae is available energy.
 Unrealistically large evaporation rates occurred when daily Bowen ratios were between -0.65 and -1.3 (German, 2000).
 These unrealistic values (occurring in 4 percent of the evaporation dataset) were removed and replaced by assuming complete conversion of net radiation to evaporation.
 Negative values for E were set to zero since negative values are something other than evaporation and may represent dew formation or fog.